LithoCoders/dailycpp/EffectiveModernC++/chapter5/Item24_Distinguish_universal_references.md

 ```

-`T&&` can eiter point only to rvalues or it can point to either rvalue or lvalue references. `T&&` can also indicate as if they were
+`T&&` can either point only to rvalues or it can point to either rvalue or lvalue references. `T&&` can also indicate as if they were
 lvalue references(`T&`).
 They can bind to const, non const, volatile or non-volatile objects.
 The author calls such references as universal
-references.
+references or forwarding references (because we almost aplways apply *std::forward* to it - item 25).

 For instance, the follwing indicate universal references